jtmullen/kicad-title-block-check-action/README.md

 on: [push, pull_request]

 jobs:
   check-title-blocks:
     name: Check Title Blocks
     runs-on: ubuntu-latest
     steps:
     - name: Checkout
       uses: actions/checkout@v2
+      with:
+        fetch-depth: 0
     - name: Check Title Blocks
-          uses: jtmullen/kicad-title-block-check-action@v0-beta
+      uses: jtmullen/kicad-title-block-check-action@v1-preview
-          with:
-            onlyChanged: true
-            schPageSizeRegex: "US Letter"
-            schCompRegex: "Company Name"
-            pcbPageSizeRegex: "US Letter"
-            pcbCompRegex: "Company Name"
 ```

 You can also see [where this is used](https://github.com/search?l=YAML&q=kicad-title-block-check-action&type=Code)

-*Note: this was developed for several private repos so many uses will not be listed above*
+*Note: this was developed for private repos, so it is in use in more places than will show above*

 ## TODOs
 Potential improvements
-- [ ] Allow inputs to be used in both sch and pcb
 - [ ] Use path and/or file names in checking
 - [ ] Blacklist or Whitelist directories to check
-- [ ] Check first line of file for KiCad version
+- [ ] Add v6 schematic support